zarf-dev/proposals/0053-bundle-format/README.md

 - Monitor Sigstore announcements for key rotations
 - Renovate monitoring for updates to the Trusted Root repository
 - Documentation on manual trusted root updates
-- Graceful error messages directing users to update Zarf

 #### Risk 2: Bundle Format Incomplete in Offline Mode

 **Risk**: Sigstore bundle may require fields that cannot be populated offline.

 **Mitigation**:
-- Validate minimal bundle structure works with cosign verification
+- Validate minimal bundle structure works with cosign verification given offline keypair signing and verification
-- Create comprehensive test suite for offline bundle signing/verification
 - Document minimal vs. complete bundle differences
 - Contribute upstream to Sigstore if minimal bundle support is lacking